DeveloperC286/conventional_commits_next_version/README.md

         - if: $CI_MERGE_REQUEST_ID
 ```

 ## Compiling via Local Repository
-Checkout the code repositroy locally, change into the repository's directory and then build via cargo.
+Checkout the code repository locally, change into the repository's directory and then build via cargo.
 Using the `--release` flag produces an optimised binary but takes longer to compile.

 ```